 Today, in the short term, rules about alcohol can

 - help to manage your own stress through your teen’s many changes;

 - help your teen better manage the stress that comes with this age;

 - help you feel confident that you’ve prepared your teen to stay safe.

-- cultivate healthy habits that will contribute to their ongoing emotional and mental wellbeing; and
+- cultivates healthy habits that will contribute to their ongoing emotional and mental wellbeing.

 Step 1.
 Get Your Teen Thinking by Getting Their Input